-Sadly, on November 25 of 2014, Gary passed away at the age of 78, due to complications from Parkinson’s Disease.
+Sadly, on November 25 of 2014, Our father Gary passed away at the age of 79, due to complications from Parkinson’s Disease.
 He had such an impact on all of us, and the people that knew him.
 His passing has left a real void for both friends and family.

 Since Gary’s passing, Jan has moved to an assisted living facility nearby in Waukesha.
 We occasionally bring her to some of the events in the area to visit with old friends.

-In the last several years, we have continued to expand our abilities, bringing in flat bed UV direct printing equipment, Solvent Based vinyl Ink Jet Equipment, and large format routing and cutting equipment, offering more options and processes to car clubs and other new industrial clients.
+In the last several years, we have continued to expand our abilities, bringing in flat-bed UV direct printing equipment, Solvent Based vinyl Ink Jet Equipment, and large format routing and cutting equipment, offering more options and processes to car clubs and our industrial clients.

 To those that have been working with us from early on… Thank you for all the years of support.
 We couldn’t have gotten here without you.
 To those that haven’t had an opportunity to work with us yet, please give us a try.
 We will give you the same quality and personal service we have been offering since the days back in a single car attached garage.
 It’s where we came from, who we are, and how we continue to do business.